kamzyc/foodMe/readme.md

 What to do:

--  display alerts of recent actions
+-  display alert after correct upload

-Bugs:

--  inputs in add recipe window stays filled when window closed